Sai-Manogn/Project-File-Explorer-Application-/README.md

 **Permission Management**

-View and modify file permissions (read, write, execute).
+•View and modify file permissions (read, write, execute).

-Change ownership of files (if running as a superuser).
+•Change ownership of files (if running as a superuser).

 **Command Execution**

-Allow users to execute shell commands directly within the application.
+•Allow users to execute shell commands directly within the application.

-Integrate with other system tools or utilities.
+•Integrate with other system tools or utilities.

 # Architecture